 Undeveloped reserves are attributed by NSAI in accordance with standards and procedures contained in the COGE Handbook.
 Proved undeveloped reserves are those reserves that can be estimated with a high degree of certainty and are expected to be recovered from known accumulations where a significant expenditure is required to render them capable of production.
 Probable undeveloped reserves are those reserves that are less certain to be recovered than proved undeveloped reserves and are expected to be recovered from known accumulations where a significant expenditure is required to render them capable of production.
+Probable undeveloped reserves are those recovered from known accumulations where a significant expenditure is required to render them capable of production.
 Proved and probable undeveloped reserves have been assigned in accordance with engineering and geological practices as defined under NI 51-101.

 The Company plans to continue to develop the reserves by drilling a series of horizontal wells into the productive formation.
-The Company anticipates that 7 new wells will be required to produce the proved undeveloped reserves and an additional 8 new wells will be required to produce the proved plus probable reserves.
+The Company anticipates that 10 new wells will be required to produce the proved undeveloped reserves and an additional 8 new wells will be required to produce the proved plus probable reserves.

-There are a number of factors that could result in delayed or cancelled development, including the following: (a) changing economic conditions (due to commodity pricing, operating and capital expenditure fluctuations); (b) changing technical conditions (including production anomalies, such as water breakthrough or accelerated depletion); (c) multi-zone developments (for instance, a prospective formation completion may be delayed until the initial completion formation is no longer economic); (d) a larger development program may need to be spread out over several years to optimize capital allocation and facility utilization; and (e) surface access issues (including those relating to land owners, weather conditions and regulatory approvals).
+There are a number of factors that could result in delayed or cancelled development, including the following:

+- (a) changing economic conditions (due to commodity pricing, operating and capital expenditure fluctuations); - (b) changing technical conditions (including production anomalies, such as water breakthrough or accelerated depletion); - (c) multi-zone developments (for instance, a prospective formation completion may be delayed until the initial completion formation is no longer economic); - (d) a larger development program may need to be spread out over several years to optimize capital allocation and facility utilization; and

+(e) surface access issues (including those relating to landowners, weather conditions and regulatory approvals).
 See "Risk Factors".